oVirt/ovirt-site/CONTRIBUTING.md

 All content on this website is community-driven, and we welcome contributions!

-Please make sure to work in topic branches and use the pull request process to propose changes.
-Every change you make to the content will undergo peer-review before it's accepted and merged into the master branch.
+## General guidelines

+Make sure to follow the standard GitHub best practices:

+* If you choose to work offline in a text editor, fork the repository before you clone it and keep your fork synced.
+* Create topic branches and use meaningful titles in the branch names.
+* Submit a pull request for every change, even if you are a site maintainer.

 ## Access the source files

 You can access the source content in one of the following ways:

-- Fork or clone this repo to your local machine.
+- Fork and clone this repo to your local machine.
 You can then use your favorite text editor and standard Git commands to work on the files.
 - To deploy it locally, execute ./setup.sh once, and then ./run-server.sh to locally run the website.
 - From the deployed website, scroll down to the bottom of the topic page and click "Edit this page on GitHub".